Concordium/concordium-browser-wallet/examples/eSealing/README.md

 The example project included in this repository serves as a working example of how to integrate with smart contracts on the Concordium blockchain.
 This web app supports the following two flows with the browser wallet (or wallet connect):

--   Upload a file from the computer => register its file hash in the smart contract
+-   Compute the file hash of a selected file => register its file hash in the smart contract
--   Upload a file from the computer => retrieve the time-stamp and witness (sender_account) that registered the file hash
+-   Compute the file hash of a selected file => retrieve the time-stamp and witness (sender_account) that registered the file hash

 ## Prerequisites

--   Browser wallet extension must be installed in google chrome and configured with testnet JSON-RPC or a mobile wallet needs to be set up that supports wallet connect in order to view smart contract details or submit transactions.
+-   Browser wallet extension must be installed in Google Chrome and configured with testnet JSON-RPC or a mobile wallet needs to be set up that supports wallet connect in order to view smart contract details or submit transactions.

 ## Installing